v-iashin/JumpMethod/README.md

-# The implementation of the Jump Clustering Algorithm on Python
+# The Implementation of the Jump Clustering Algorithm on Python
 *UPD: 20 Feb 2017*

 ## Motivation